 The critical election of 1828 was ultimately a rematch of the 1824 election that saw John Quincy Adams elected President by the House of Representatives.

 Though Jackson won the electoral vote between himself and three other candidates (Adams, William Crawford, and Henry Clay), he did not win a majority.
-Under the Constitution, the election was to be decided by the House of Representatives.
+Under the Constitution, the House of Representatives would decide the election.

 Henry Clay proved to be the critical player in the escapade.
 As he came in last in the electoral vote, he was eliminated from consideration.
 However, as Speaker of the House of Representatives he influenced the House members to elect Adams over Jackson.